Brexit Questions and Answers

 Given that Northern Ireland is the only part of the UK which shares a land border with the EU, it faces unique circumstances as a result of Brexit.
-The Protocol on Ireland/Northern Ireland aims to recognise NI’s unique circumstances, and avoid a hard border whereby Northern Ireland stays in the EU single market and still applies many EU laws and regulations.
+The Protocol on Ireland/Northern Ireland aims “to address the unique circumstances on the island of Ireland, to maintain the necessary conditions for continued North-South cooperation, to avoid a hard border and to protect the 1998 Agreement in all its dimensions.”
+Under the Protocol, Northern Ireland stays in the EU single market and still applies many EU laws and regulations.

-The Protocol on Ireland/Northern Ireland aims to recognise the unique circumstances of Northern Ireland as the only part of the UK with a land border with an EU country.
-The Protocol is designed to maintain the conditions for north-south cooperation, avoid a hard border, and protect the EU single market.
+The Protocol on Ireland/Northern Ireland aims “to address the unique circumstances on the island of Ireland, to maintain the necessary conditions for continued North-South cooperation, to avoid a hard border and to protect the 1998 Agreement in all its dimensions”.
+It also aims to protect the EU single market.
 Northern Ireland remains a part of the UK customs territory, while enforcing the EU Customs Code.
 NI remains in the EU single market and accordingly applies the necessary regulations and checks.
 The region also remains part of the Single Electricity Market.
 The Common Travel Area between Ireland and the UK is maintained.

 The Ireland/Northern Ireland Protocol contains a ‘democratic consent mechanism’.
 This means that after four years the Northern Ireland Assembly will vote on whether to retain Articles 5-10 of the Protocol - the provisions under which NI applies EU single market regulations and the EU customs code.
 If the vote passes with cross-community support, the next vote will take place after eight years.
 If the vote passes by a simple majority, the next vote will be in four years.
 If the Assembly votes not to continue the provisions, they will cease to apply after two years and ‘new arrangements’ will be put in place.
 The first vote will take place before the end of 2024.

 Oversight bodies were established within the Withdrawal Agreement to ensure the proper implementation and application of the agreement.
 The Joint Committee provides a forum to resolve disputes regarding its application and if no solution can be found, disputes will be referred to an arbitration panel.
-David Frost, Minister of State in the Cabinet Office, chairs the Joint Committee alongside European Commission Vice-President Maroš Šefčovič.
+The UK Foreign Secretary chairs the Joint Committee, alongside European Commission Vice-President Maroš Šefčovič.
 There are six Specialised Committees under the Joint Committee, which cover specialised areas including the Protocol on Ireland/Northern Ireland.
 Only the Joint Committee can make binding decisions.
 The third tier of governance is the Joint Consultative Working Group.
 This is where the EU will inform the UK about “planned [European] Union acts within the scope of this Protocol, including Union acts that amend or replace the Union acts listed in the Annexes to this Protocol” i.e. the EU legislation which applies to Northern Ireland.
 [Source: Protocol on Ireland/Northern Ireland]

 Find out more about the governance of the Withdrawal Agreement and Protocol.